-As a practitioner of the agile way of working, most of my actions, techniques, and experiments were driven through “common sense” and the “ground realities” of the team, team members, and organizations I have worked with.
+As a practitioner of the Agile way of working, most of my actions, techniques and experiments were driven through “common sense” and the “ground realities” of the team, team members and organizations with which I have worked.

-I would like to describe one such experiment where I attempted to change the way individual and team goals are set, and change the way people get appraised against those goals in large product organizations.
-It was fairly successful and worked as an important element that drove effective agile adoption.
+I would like to describe one experiment where I attempted to change the way individual and team goals were set, and change the way people got appraised against those goals in large, product organizations.
+It was fairly successful and worked as an important element that drove effective Agile adoption.

-Traditionally, most companies have their performance management model built on age old principles and frameworks that don’t adapt to the organizational changes.
+Traditionally, most companies have their performance management models built on age-old principles and frameworks that don’t adapt to organizational changes.
 More concerning is the way organizational goals and an individual employee or team goals are linked to each other.
 I have seen many loopholes in aligning individual goals with organizational goals.
 The disconnection exists at various levels.

 While this is a story about companies with traditional approaches towards software development, could you imagine what happens when such companies try adopting Agile?
-They utterly fail because of lack of attention to this aspect of goal-setting and appraisal models.
-In fact, agile trainings and initiatives drive the employees in one direction and annual goals and appraisals drive them in exactly opposite direction.
-This is because the measurement metrics for both aspects differ and don’t complement each other.
+They utterly fail because of lack of attention to the aspect of goal-setting and appraisal models.
+In fact, Agile trainings and initiatives drive the employees in one direction and annual goals and appraisals drive them in exactly the opposite direction.
+This is because the measurement metrics for both aspects differ and don’t compliment each other.

-In my experiment I mentioned above, I dealt with the above situation more as a change agent than a scrum master or a development manager.
-Let’s look at a couple of example goals before and after agile mindset.
+In my experiment I mentioned above, I dealt with the above situation more as a change agent, rather than as a ScrumMaster or a development manager.
+Let’s look at a couple of example goals before and after an Agile mindset.

 Goal setting examples

-The above goals were not only unclear and difficult to achieve in an agile environment, but also very difficult to measure and appraise the employee.
+The above goals were not only unclear and difficult to achieve in an Agile environment, but were also very difficult to measure and to appraise employees.

-Now, let’s look at how I reorganized and redefined the same goals for same Sr. Software Engineer role as part of a strategy to adopt agile better.
+Now, let’s look at how I reorganized and redefined the same goals for the same Sr. Software Engineer role as part of a strategy to adopt Agile better.

-Through the above examples, I would like to convey to the readers of this article that changing the way goals are set and appraisals are conducted can significantly affect the effectiveness of agile adoption at an organization level.
+Through the above examples, I would like to convey to the readers of this article that changing the way goals are set and appraisals are conducted can significantly affect the effectiveness of Agile adoption at an organizational level.

 1. Performance management model